In a nutshell

 Like composing music, once you master the rules, you have the skills to break them.
 Continuity breaks can induce an uneasy or disorienting feeling in your audience.
 You can use this to your storytelling advantage.
 Continuity flaws can also represent jumps in time or moments of altered reality.
 They often convey a character’s radical state of emotion or thought.
 Maybe the character is only perceiving glimpses of what’s happening around them.
 The key to breaking continuity is doing it for the right reason and not out of error.

 The importance of continuity will vary depending on the type of production being created.
 A corporate video may not require the same level of perfection as a mystery drama.
 Maintaining flow and proportion from one moment to the next is key, but sometimes sacrifices may be acceptable or even desired.
-However, editors should always be on the lookout for continuity errors and assess their impact.
+However, editors should always be on the lookout for continuity errors and assess their impact should they appear.

 At the end of the day, everyone involved in video production should be aware of and contribute to minimizing continuity errors.
 Don’t despise continuity; embrace it.
 If an error is found, approach it as a challenge to overcome and improve your skills.
 Learning the rules and then breaking them can help create a melodic flow in your editing and true harmony in your production.